 - Religious Education

-Our subject rooms are set up to resemble classrooms, ensuring that from your first day at university you will be in a school environment.
+Many of our subject rooms are set up to resemble classrooms, ensuring that from your first day at university you will be in a school environment.
 This is important for your full immersion into the school environment and familiarity with the way classrooms are structured, and the type of resources teachers need on a daily basis.

 All our academic staff have extensive teaching experience in schools, and many have served in local authorities or subject associations as advisory teachers, as Ofsted inspectors or as consultants.
 This means that our programmes are based on the reality of the classroom and the education system.
 Many work at the cutting edge of research in teacher education, which has a positive impact on the quality of provision for all of our students.